onzfonz/comp227/src/content/3/en/part3c.md

 ![dev tools with green node logo icon](../../images/3/37.png)

-The debugging view works the same way as it did with React applications.
+The *Debugging View* works the same way as it did with React applications.
 The ***Sources*** tab can be used for setting breakpoints where the execution of the code will be paused.

 ![dev tools sources tab breakpoint and watch variables](../../images/3/38eb.png)